garrandall/popular-music-data/tracks/something-new-wiz-khalifa-ty-dolla--ign.md

 Say your nigga, chill

-Baby, come give me something new (Ooh)
+Baby, come give me something new (Oh
-Baby, come give me something new (Ooh)
+Baby, come give me something new (Oh
 'Cause I can't stop loving you (Oh yeah)
 Since I got a taste of your love (Oh yeah)
-Baby, come give me something new (Ooh, woah)
+Baby, come give me something new (Oh woah)

 I can tell you ain't from 'round here